 Portugal is country with diverse landscapes including a lot of coastline with beautiful beaches.
 I had my first opportunity to travel to Portugal in January 2006.
 We were escaping from the gloom of England and were very satisfied with the sunshine on the south coast near Albufeira, Faro and Sagres.
 Since it was such a good idea to travel to Portugal during the winter, I travelled at a similar time ten years later to Lisbon.
-And most recently, I visited Porto in the North in March 2022.
+And most recently, I visited Porto in the North, for the second time, in February 2023.
+On that trip, we also had a day out for wine tasting in the beautiful, hilly Douro Valley.

 Honestly, I did not keep a lot of trip notes from the 2006 trip so just have some photos for my memories.
 We enjoyed the beaches on the south coast, just for walks as the water was cold.
 Faro was an interesting city, especially visiting the Capela dos Ossos, Chapel of Bones.
 We had a rental car so explored the whole southern coast.
 The areas towards Sagres in the southwest had fewer people.
 Some of my favourite moments were stopping on the side of the road to try local oranges and honey.
 Delicious!
 We also stopped at a zoo with free-roaming lemurs and it was fun to have them running around our feet.